dark-0ne/StockPredictor/README.md

 <br>![Train Performance Screenshot](/screenshots/train.png)![Validation Performance Screenshot](/screenshots/val.png)
 <br>![Train and loss error screenshot](/screenshots/loss.png)

 #### Note
 This work is mainly based on [this article](https://towardsdatascience.com/aifortrading-2edd6fac689d).
 Due to the fact that the original author refrained from providing the source code for the work claimed done, in this project I tried to implement some of the methods mentioned by him to best of my understanding.
-Some major parts mentioned by him (such as ARIMA - NLP analysis - GAN and RL techniques - ...) are completely left out of this project as of now but may be added in near future.
+Some major parts mentioned by him (such as ARIMA - NLP analysis - GAN and RL techniques - ...) are completely left out of this project as of now but may be added in near future. <br>It should be mentioned that the stock market prediction is a highly complex and volatile matter and accurate prediction requires much more knowledge than simple stock prices and indices.
+Therefore the results shown above could be highly improved by adding mentioned methods to the existing model.